What you should do to ensure email deliverability with SendGrid

 Introduction

-To maintain high email deliverability, there are surprisingly many things to do, such as domain authentication, reputation management, and unsubscribe mechanisms.
-Building and operating these yourself can be challenging, but with SendGrid, most of these can be completed with just console settings.
+To maintain high email deliverability, there are surprisingly many things you need to do, such as domain authentication, reputation management, and unsubscribe mechanisms.
+Building and operating these yourself can be challenging, but with SendGrid, you can complete most of these with just console settings.

-This time, I've compiled the settings that should be completed before sending your first email, following the actual SendGrid console screens.
+This time, I've compiled the settings you should complete before sending your first email, following the actual SendGrid console screens.

 Overview